opencolor-tools/opencolor-spec/design_goals.md

   - PANTONE(Serenity)
   - PANTONE(15-3919)
 * Colors have names
-* Colors can be sorted into named groups or palettes
+* Colors can be grouped into named groups or palettes

 ## Should